This attribute evaluates how the returns of investors in a DARWIN are impacted by additional investment in the DARWIN.

 This chart details the average leverage per trade for the DARWIN.
 The lower the leverage, the smaller the volume sent to market and the lower the impact of divergence will be for investors.

-The 3rd chart represents the estimated maximum AUM for a DARWIN without exceeding the threshold of 0.5% monthly divergence.
+This chart represents the estimated maximum AuM for a DARWIN without exceeding the threshold of 0.5% monthly divergence.

 Examples of Capacity (Cp) scores

-Let's take a look at some examples of a good, average and poor Cp score and explore the reasons behind the score.
+Let's take a look at some examples of a good, average and poor Cp score and explore the reasons behind the them.

 This DARWIN has a Capacity score of 8.7 where return would hardly be impacted by slippage to the extent that it is estimated that it can absorb 107mn in AUM.